 When one thinks of Kolkata, the image of the Howrah bridge pops into one's head.
 Howrah Bridge is the most famous landmark of Kolkata.
-Located over the Hooghly river, this iconic bridge dates back to 1943.
+Located over the Hooghly river, this iconic bridge in India dates back to 1943.
 It is suspended over the river and is a cantilever bridge that is; it is supported only on the ends.
 It took six years to complete this bridge, and in its constructed, not a single bolt or nut was used.
 The Tata Iron and Steel Company provided the steel for this.
 Each day, thousands of vehicles and pedestrians use this bridge.
 Today, the British Era bridge still stands tall and has stood the test of time.

 3. Vidyasagar Setu, Kolkata